-There is a significant body of evidence that uses structural VARs to analyze spillovers.
-The identification in such models is based on sign restrictions, or through heteroskedsticity method introduced by Rigobon and Sack (2003).
-IMF (2014) and IMF(2015), for example, estimate a structural vector autoregression (VAR) using longterm bond yields and stock prices for US, UK, Euro area, and Japan (S4), using daily data and sign restrictions for identification of the shocks.
-The dynamic interaction between the dependent variables and external shocks are then modeled using a panel VAR, estimated with monthly data.
+There is a significant body of evidence that uses structural VARs (vector autoregression) to analyze spillovers.
+The identification in such models is based on sign restrictions or through the heteroskedasticity method introduced by Rigobon and Sack (2003).
+IMF (2014) and IMF (2015), for example, estimate a structural VAR using long-term bond yields and stock prices for the United States, the United Kingdom, the euro area, and Japan (G4) using daily data and sign restrictions for identification of the shocks.
+The dynamic interactions between the dependent variables and external shocks are then modeled using a panel VAR, estimated with monthly data.
 The dependent variables include local long-term sovereign yields, the nominal effective exchange rate, and industrial production.
-The external shocks are the S4 money or real shock.
+The external shocks are the G4 money or real shock.
 The results show that money and real shocks have different spillover implications.

 Money shocks cause a significant co-movement in long-term bond yields, whereas the real shock implies a much smaller co-movement of yields.
-While the real shock has an overall benign spillover on EMs the money shock has adverse spillovers on EMs.
-Yue and Shen (2011), instead, exploit heteroskedasticity in the bond market data, and estimate a SVAR to study international transmission of shocks across advanced economies.
-Employing daily data on 10-year government bond yields for the US, Germany, Japan, and the UK, over the period if 1989-2010, they find that shocks to US long-term markets exert a significant influence on foreign bond yields.
-On average, nearly 30% of the shock to US bond yields is directly transmitted to foreign bond yields.
+While the real shock has an overall benign spillover on EMs, the money shock has adverse spillovers on EMs.
+Yue and Shen (2011) instead exploit heteroskedasticity in the bond market data and estimate an SVAR to study international transmission of shocks across advanced economies.
+Employing daily data on tenyear government bond yields for the United States, Germany, Japan, and the United Kingdom over the period 1989-2010, they find that shocks to US long-term markets exert a significant influence on foreign bond yields.
+On average, nearly 30 percent of the shock to US bond yields is directly transmitted to foreign bond yields.